Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

 def collate_padd(batch):
         x = [row[0] for row in batch]
         y = [row[1] for row in batch]
         sequence_len = [len(row) for row in x]

         x =  pad_sequence(x, batch_first=True)

         return (torch.as_tensor(x), torch.as_tensor(sequence_len)), torch.as_tensor(y)
 ```

+Lastly, it is important to mention the data is split ~80% Training, ~10% Validation and ~10% Testing.
+These are arbitrary numbers and chosen for no particular reason.

 ##### Overview of LSTM